farukcuha/DokuYonetim/README.md

 :-------------------------------:|:--------------------------:|:------------------------:
 <img src="/img/incomingorderslist.png" width="300"> | <img src="/img/incomingordersdetails.png" width="300"> | <img src="/img/shipinfo.png" width="300">|

 + You can see all of saved products and if you want you can add new product with prices and explanation.
 Also you can delete product whatever you want.
-The products you have added viewing in <a target="_blank" href="https://github.com/farukcuha/OlivmonApp">OlivmonApp</a>.
+The products you have added show in <a target="_blank" href="https://github.com/farukcuha/OlivmonApp">OlivmonApp</a>.